 If you are planning a pregnancy, you may benefit from meeting with a member of our team to discuss the following:

-your individual risk of becoming unwell in the perinatal period
+- your individual risk of becoming unwell in the perinatal period

-risks and benefits of different medication during pregnancy and in breastfeeding; this may include meeting with a pharmacist and discussing the most recent information on medication
+- risks and benefits of different medication during pregnancy and in breastfeeding; this may include meeting with a pharmacist and discussing the most recent information on medication

-support and monitoring during pregnancy and post delivery
+- support and monitoring during pregnancy and post delivery

-early warning signs of illness
+- early warning signs of illness, and

-care available should you become unwell.
+- care available should you become unwell.